 I won’t pretend this is easy to do (admittedly, I have some “dirty work” on my to-do list right now too!), but here’s something helpful I read recently:

 “This resistance we feel towards complex and productive tasks isn’t distributed evenly across working time—it’s usually concentrated at the beginning of when we start these tasks [.]
 For example, while it might take weeks to summon the energy and stamina needed to clean the garage or bedroom closet, once we do it for even just a minute, we could keep going for hours. […] Starting provides enough momentum to carry out our intentions.”

 —excerpt from pg 126 of Hyperfocus by Chris Bailey (affiliate link)

-If you’re a regular reader, then this won’t surprise you!
-I think that making time for self-reflection is essential for simple and intentional living, and it’s absolutely key to declutter your mind.
+If you’re a regular reader, then this tip won’t surprise you!
+I think making time for self-reflection is essential for simple and intentional living, and it’s absolutely key to decluttering your mind.